Biography

 Current Research:

 Dr. Harris’s current ethnographic research focuses on the therapeutic use of psychedelics, particularly the utilization of ibogaine for drug treatment in Mexico.
-Ibogaine is a naturally occurring psychoactive substance found in several plant species, most notably a rainforest shrub native to West Central Africa, that is being used for “addiction interruption.”
-Due to ibogaine’s illegality in the United States, numerous centers in Mexico have been established that cater to a primarily American clientele looking for drug treatment with the psychedelic.
-Since 2015, Dr. Harris has examined the use of ibogaine in several such centers in Baja California, Mexico, to understand the experience of undergoing drug treatment with ibogaine as well as crossing an international border to receive this alternative treatment.
+Due to ibogaine’s illegal status in the United States, numerous centers in Mexico have been established that cater to a primarily American clientele looking for drug treatment with this psychedelic.
+Since 2015, Dr. Harris has conducted ethnographic research at several of these centers in Baja California to understand the experiences of undergoing drug treatment with ibogaine as well as crossing an international border to receive this alternative treatment.

-Dr. Harris’s current collaborative research focuses on polydrug use and harm reduction in the United States.
-As part of UCF’s Harm Reduction Research Initiative and Substance Use Policy Evaluation and Research (SUPER) Workgroup, she works with scholars from multiple fields, including anthropology, medicine, and public health, to study opioid and stimulant co-use and harm reduction implementation and policy across the country.
+As part of UCF’s Harm Reduction Research Initiative and Substance Use Policy Evaluation and Research (SUPER) Workgroup, Dr. Harris collaborates with scholars from multiple fields, including anthropology, medicine, nursing, and public health, to research polydrug use, drug treatment, and harm reduction across the country.

 Doctoral, Postdoctoral, and Other Research: